Joe Biden sexual misconduct allegation: Reasons for coming forward, and timing

-Addressing why she made her sexual assault allegation public, Reade said during her March interview, "I'm hoping by coming forward with this — and I know it's hard to listen to, and it's hard to live in it, right?
+Addressing why she made her sexual assault allegation public, Reade said, "I'm hoping by coming forward with this — and I know it's hard to listen to, and it's hard to live in it, right?
 But my justice now, the only justice I can have, is to be moving freely in the world and to heal and not be silenced."
-According to The Intercept, Reade had feared coming forward with her full story of sexual assault and "went silent" after receiving harassment online related to her earlier allegations in April 2019 of inappropriate touching, saying that she later "thought about the world she wanted her daughter to live in and decided that she wanted to continue telling her story".
-She said she did not share her assault allegation when she initially came forward because, in part, she "just didn't have the courage", and that after publicly alleging that he had touched her inappropriately, she said she received death threats, a "wave of criticism", and was doxed.
+According to The Intercept, Reade feared coming forward with her full story of sexual assault and "went silent" after receiving harassment online related to her earlier allegations in April 2019 of inappropriate touching, saying that she later "thought about the world she wanted her daughter to live in and decided that she wanted to continue telling her story".
+She said she did not share her assault allegation when she initially came forward because, in part, she "just didn't have the courage", and that after publicly alleging that he touched her inappropriately, she said she received death threats, a "wave of criticism", and was doxed.

 Asked why she did not present the sexual assault allegations earlier, Reade told Newsweek she "didn't really know how to [come forward] because, how would you?"
-Reade had contacted Time's Up Legal Defense Fund seeking legal and public relations support in an effort to "get her story out in a safe way".
+Reade contacted Time's Up Legal Defense Fund seeking legal and public relations support in an effort to "get her story out in a safe way".
 Uma Iyer, vice president of The National Women's Law Center (NWLC), which oversees and distributes funds for Time's Up, expressed their desire to provide her as much assistance as they possibly could but funding her legal defense was not possible because of restrictions imposed by their 501(c)(3) status.
 Time's Up provided Reade a list of attorneys to contact; Reade said she contacted all of them, but none agreed to represent her.
 After failing to secure legal help, Reade wrote in a January 2020 post on Medium, "I have not told the whole story of what occurred between Joe Biden and myself."

 Before Reade went public with her sexual assault allegation, reporter Ryan Grim wrote on Twitter: "A head-to-head Biden v Sanders contest will force voters to take a close look at Biden again.
 That went very badly for him last time."
 Reade responded via Twitter on March 3, 2020: "Yup.
-Timing... wait for it....tic toc".
+Timing... wait for it....tic toc."
 Grim later helped report Reade's story, although he maintains that he was unaware of her March 3 response and had yet to ever speak to Reade by that point.
 Reade explained her tweet by stating that at the time, she thought she had secured a lawyer from Time's Up to help tell her story.